 1962) have been working collaboratively in video, photography and

 sculpture since 1990.
 Their work invites suggestive, open-ended

 reflections on memory, place and cinema.
 Hubbard / Birchler's work

 is held in numerous public collections including the Museum of

 Contemporary Art, Los Angeles, Hirshhorn Museum and Sculpture Garden

 at the Smithsonian, Washington D. C.; Kunsthaus Zurich, Switzerland;

 Modern Art Museum Fort Worth; Museum of Fine Arts Houston; Yokohama

 Museum of Art, Japan and the Pinakothek der Moderne, Munich, Germany.

-Their exhibition history includes venues such as the Venice Biennial; the Tate Museum Liverpool; Whitney Museum of American Art, New York; Museum of Contemporary Art Chicago; Reina Sofia Museum Madrid; Kunsthaus Graz and the Mori Museum Tokyo.
+Their exhibition history includes venues such as the Venice Biennial; the Tate Museum Liverpool; Whitney Museum of American Art, New York; Museum of Contemporary Art Chicago; Reina Sofia Museum Madrid; Kunsthaus Graz; Mori Museum Tokyo; Hamburger Bahnhof, Museum für Gegenwart, Berlin and the Irish Museum of Modern Art, Dublin.
 Their exhibitions are regularly reviewed in the New York Times, ArtForum International, Art in America, Frieze, Parkett and has been prominently featured on the PBS series, Art 21 - Art in the 21st Century, an educational archive, resource and history of contemporary art that is broadcast in over 50 countries.